Here’s where the HPBA stands on these legislative issues.

 LEARN MORE ABOUT THE CURRENT STATUS

 Issue Summary: HPBA has been advancing a revision to the applicable standards for vented gas fireplaces, stoves, and inserts that would disallow continuous pilots at some point in the future.
-With this phase out, industry is able to contribute to energy conservation goals, while considering the unique attributes, functions, and technical considerations of each appliance category.
+With this phase-out, the industry is able to contribute to energy conservation goals, while considering the unique attributes, functions, and technical considerations of each appliance category.
 The CSA Group, setting technical appliance standards worldwide, has accepted HPBA’s request for change to phase out continuous pilot lights, sometimes referred to as “standing” pilots, by 2022-2023.

-The standards are being revised independent of federal regulatory efforts and will disallow continuous pilots on newly-manufactured products currently covered under the ANSI Z21.50 and Z21.88 standards.
-The target effective date was identified with the acknowledgement that it may take time to perfect some control technologies that will be used in replacing continuous pilots.
+The standards are being revised independent of federal regulatory efforts and will disallow continuous pilots on newly manufactured products currently covered under the ANSI Z21.50 and Z21.88 standards.
+The target effective date was identified with the acknowledgment that it may take time to perfect some control technologies that will be used in replacing continuous pilots.
 Vented gas appliances have been lightly regulated in Canada for many years (test-and-disclose provision of P.4.1), but multiple regulatory agencies are considering additional regulation on a wide range of gas-fired appliances, including labeling provisions, minimum efficiencies, and bans on continuous pilots.